xtillion-public/xplore-ai/session-2-uprm-big-data-analytics/README.md

   * **Email**: [mbarillas@xtillion.com](mailto:mbarillas@xtillion.com)
   * **LinkedIn**: [Marcelo Barillas](https://www.linkedin.com/in/marcelo-barillas/)

-We're happy to help and always open to feedback!
+We are happy to help and always open to feedback!

 ## Learn More About Xtillion